Home Made Bahtinov Focusing Mask & Templates

 This method is very sensitive, since the displacement of diffraction spikes is apparent even with the slightest focus shift.
 Bahtinov mask takes guessing out of the equation, and it can be used also on "regular" camera lenses for astrophotography.
 In my opinion this method is even superior to manually focusing while reading FWHM value.
 This is because the human brain interprets geometrical shape much faster then a numerical value, and is capable of evalutating its "average" position much easier.
 Bahtinov mask is highly superior to the Hartmann focusing mask, its predecessor, however it is more complicated to make.

-The most elegant way of building the mask is laser cutting, CNC or even 3D printing.
+The most elegant ways of building the mask are laser cutting, CNC or even 3D printing.
 I've also read reports on printing the mask on paper with a laser printer and then transfering it to a glass using a hot iron - method which is suitable for making a small mask for DSLR or a refractor.

 I've made the mask for my 8" reflector using materials commonly avaliable in an office supply store.
-This is the same method I use for making aperture solar filters as well.
+This is the same method I used to build an aperture solar filter as well.

 Required tools and materials:

 - Binder made from hard, thin plastic (must be non transparent)

 - Stanley or a hobby knife and scissors